MadRoosterCro/modern_javascript_sandbox/04-type-conversion/README.md

 # `'NaN'`

+What seems to be really confusing here is that `NaN` is actually a number type.
+I know, strange since it stands for not a number, right?

 Let's put it this way, `NaN` is of numeric type, it stands for unrepresentable value, a value that has non-writable and non-configurable properties.